Tamatimtam/Lokatech-Greenhouse-Monitoring/README.md

 ## 🌟 Overview

-This smart IoT-based system replaces manual greenhouse cooling with an automated solution for monitoring and controlling environmental conditions in hydroponic greenhouses at Lokatani.
+This smart IoT-based system provides automated monitoring and control for environmental conditions (temperature, humidity, light) in hydroponic greenhouses at Lokatani, using ESP32 nodes, ESP-NOW, MQTT, and a Flask web application.
 Built as a 6th semester Project-Based Learning (PBL) and Special Topic Project.

 ## 🔍 Why It Matters